How to Spot Fake Air Jordans

 The Jordan 1 heel strap stitching:

 The Air Jordan 1 has a tiny heel tab that covers the back seams of the quarter panel and the Swoosh.
 You can see the back tab on the real (grey) Nike has two stitch lines as the quarter top lines cross over.
 Also, the black thread contrasts with the grey leather.
 On the fake Jordan 1, a single stitch line crosses the tab and they used black thread on black leather.
-The stitching on the fake matches the leather instead of contrasting with the leather.
+The stitching on the fake matches the leather instead of contrasting it with the leather.
 Again this detail is not an indication of low-quality shoemaking, it is just not how the original was made.

 You can also see the centering guides on the red leather parts of the fake Jordan 1.
 The original Jordan does not show any assembly guides.